Procedural Content Generation via Machine Learning (PCGML): Use Cases for PCGML

 The most straightforward application of PCGML is \emph{autonomous PCG}: the generation of complete game artifacts without human input at the time of generation.
 Autonomous generation is particularly useful when online content generation is needed, such as in rogue-like games.

 PCGML is well-suited for autonomous generation because the input to the system can be examples of representative content specified in the content domain.
 With search-based PCG using a generate-and-test framework, a programmer must specify an algorithm for generating the content and an evaluation function that can validate the fitness of the new artifact~\cite{togelius2010search}.
-However, these are rarely coded in the same space as the output artifact, requiring the designer to use a different domain to express their ideas.
+However, designers must use a different domain (code) from the output they wish to generate.
 With PCGML, a designer can create a set of representative artifacts in the target domain as a model for the generator, and then the algorithm can generate new content in this style.
 PCGML avoids the complicated step of experts having to codify their design knowledge and intentions.